European Citizenship & Values

 Why is this topic a priority for the EU?

-As we move into a post-Brexit and post-COVID world, we’re also moving into a new era for the European Union.
-This is a time of both rapid change and opportunity.
 The EU recognises that Europeans need a stronger role in decision-making processes and a more active role in setting political priorities on our common union values.
 As a result, EU institutions are pushing for more citizen and civil society involvement in EU-funded projects and programmes.

 In addition to encouraging civic engagement through its funding programmes, the European Commission also provides opportunities for civil society to make their voices heard through public consultation tools like the European Citizens Initiatives and the Conference on the Future of Europe.